What to See in December's Night Sky (2021)

 December Planets

-Six planets of the Solar System are going to be visible throughout December 2021, with a beautiful planetary parade occurring over the Christmas holidays.
+Six planets of the Solar System will be visible throughout December 2021, with a beautiful planetary parade occurring over the Christmas holidays.

 Jupiter, Saturn and Venus are visible throughout December, but the best time to see the 6-planet parade will be from 28 December to 3 January, 30 minutes after sunset.

-Neptune is a binocular planet too which is easy to locate.
-Simply follow the line from Saturn to Jupiter and extend it the same distance to find Neptune.
+Neptune is a binocular planet, too, which is easy to locate.
+Follow the line from Saturn to Jupiter and extend it the same distance to find Neptune.

 Mars returns in December as an early morning planet, visible from around 6.30 am low on the southeastern horizon.
-Viewers in northern latitudes may have difficulty due to the low position, however, this improves January into February.
+Viewers in northern latitudes may have difficulty due to the low position.
+However, this improves from January into February.

 December Meteor Showers